Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Introduction

 It would be desirable to relax the restriction $\Delta \to 0$ and consider the more realistic case $\Delta\neq 0$.
-Indeed, in the present paper we do so as a second approximation in the contributions arising from loop graphs of order $\mathcal{O}(m_q^{1/2})$ \textit{only}; we thus postpone the study of contributions of order $\mathcal{O}(m_q\ln m_q)$ for a future work \cite{ma}.
+Indeed, in the present paper, we do so as a second approximation in the contributions arising from loop graphs of order $\mathcal{O}(m_q^{1/2})$ and $\mathcal{O}(m_q\ln m_q)$.
 Our motivation here is not really to be definitive about the determination of baryon magnetic moments in the combined scheme but rather to explore the effects $\Delta \neq 0$ has on the fit to experimental data.
-Any noticeably improvements should be observed in the best-fit values of the parameters in the fit and also in the value of $\chi^2$.
+Noticeable improvements should be observed in the best-fit values of the parameters in the fit and also in the value of $\chi^2$ itself.

+In this paper we will consider two sources of SU(3) symmetry breaking.
+The first source, the implicit one, originates from the loops themselves when using the physical masses of the mesons.
+Here the corrections are of orders $\mathcal{O}(m_s^{1/2})$ and $\mathcal{O}(m_s\ln m_s)$, depending on the topology of the Feynman diagrams.
+The second source, the explicit one, is also related to the light quark masses and transforms as a flavor octet.
+We will loosely refer to this correction as perturbative symmetry breaking (SB).